 - Add the methi paneer that was set aside.

-- Do not over cook otherwise paneer turns rubbery.
-If you desire add in 2 to 3 tbsps of cream.
+- Do not over cook to avoid rubbery or hard paneer.
+If you want you can stir in 3 to 4 tbsps heavy cream.

 - Transfer methi paneer to a serving bowl and serve with rice, roti or paratha.